hareland/nuxt-simple-bullmq/README.md

     queueName: 'default',

     //optionals without defaults
-    deduplicationId: 'some-string', // can be anything, defaults to the job name.
+    deduplicationId: 'some-string', // can be anything, defaults to the event name.
     ttl: 500, // when the deduplication should expire
     delay: 500, // a delay to when this will run (good for notifications) })